koundinyabs/appinternals/Docker/README.md

 ### Run with AppInternals Instrumentation Enabled

+#### Instrumentation Approach/Technique
 This assumes the recommended approach of installing an AppInternals agent on the Docker host and mounting a shared volume on the Docker container to share collected trace data.

-Thus, it assumes initial-mapping has been setup appropriately on the Docker host.
+Further, the technique used to enable instrumentation is slightly different from the documented option of creating an instrumented image by running the createDockerFile.sh which requires installing the agent on the Docker image build machine.
+Instead instrumentation is enabled at run time using the `JAVA_TOOL_OPTIONS`.

+1. Download `initial-mapping` and `SVCsimple.json` to the Docker host at the following location `/opt/Panorama/hedzup/mn/userdata/config` (assuming the agent is installed at /opt).

+2. Run the following command to start the Docker instance AND to have it instrumented.

 ```
 docker run -e JAVA_TOOL_OPTIONS=-agentpath:/opt/Panorama/hedzup/mn/lib/librpilj64.so \